Post–Cold War era: United States foreign policy changes

 The United States, having become the only global superpower, used that ideological victory to reinforce its leadership position in the new world order, proclaiming that "the United States and its allies are on the right side of history."
 This new world order is referred to as "liberal hegemony" in international relations theory.
-Using the peace dividend, the United States Armed Forces were able to cut much of its expenditure, but the level rose again to comparable heights after the September 11 attacks and the initiation of the War on Terror in 2001.
+Using the peace dividend, the United States Armed Forces were able to cut much of its expenditure, but the level rose again to comparable heights after the September 11 attacks and the initiation of the war on terror in 2001.
 Accompanying NATO expansion, Ballistic Missile Defense (BMD) systems were installed in Eastern Europe.
 However, from a relatively-weak developing country, China appeared as a fledgling emerging superpower that would challenge the U.S. and liberal democracy, creating new potential for worldwide conflict.
 In response to the rise of China, the U.S. has strategically "rebalanced" to the Asia-Pacific region, but also began to retreat from international commitments in favor of its own interests.

 Starting from the 2020s onward, the perceived threat of global terrorism in the post-9/11 era has expanded beyond Middle Eastern jihadist groups, culminating in the United States and Canada designating several drug cartels and transnational criminal organizations as terrorist organizations in the context of narcoterrorism and the war on drugs.

+The 2020s also found the Monroe Doctrine once again playing a central role in US foreign policy.
+The 200 year old doctrine has had different effects depending on the era in which it was employed but its central theme has stayed the same: to maintain US hegemony in trade routes, trade deals, security, and access in the Western Hemisphere.